Vascular Malformations and Hemangiomas

-If your child has a hemangioma near his or her eyes or airway, it may need to be treated.
+If your child has a hemangioma near their eyes or airway, it may need to be treated.

 Treatment for vascular malformations depends on the type of malformation.
 If your

-child has a large or life-threatening growth, he or she may need a team of doctors.
+child has a large or life-threatening growth, they may need a team of healthcare providers.

-These can include plastic surgeons, skin doctors (dermatologists), eye doctors (ophthalmologists),
+These can include plastic surgeons, skin care providers (dermatologists), eye care

-What are the complications of hemangiomas and vascular malformations?
+What are possible complications of hemangiomas and vascular malformations?